-- material which is in breach of the criminal law, including material judged to be obscene under the current interpretation of the Obscene Publications Act 1959 (see Annexe - legal winsiderations) - n interest in sexually abusive activity which may include adults role-playing as non-adults - the portrayal of sexual activity which involves real or apparent lack of consent.
+- material which is in breach of the criminal law, including material judged to be obscene under the current interpretation of the Obscene Publications Act 1959 (see Annexe - legal considerations) - Aterial (including dialogue) likely to encourage n interest in sexually abusive activity which may include adults role-playing as non-adults - Ane portrayal of sexual activity which involves real or apparent lack of consent.
 Any form of physical restraint which prevents participants from indicating a withdrawal of consent - the infliction of pain or acts which are likely to cause serious physical harm, whether real or (in a sexual context) simulated.
 Some allowance may be made for non-abusive, consensual activity - penetration by any object likely to cause physical harm - sexual threats, humiliation or abuse which do not form part of a clearly consenting role-playing game